MicrosoftDocs/architecture-center/docs/reference-architectures/ai/orchestrate-mlops-azure-databricks-content.md

 A sample implementation of this concept is available on the [Azure Databricks MLOps using MLflow repository](https://github.com/Azure-Samples/azure-databricks-mlops-mlflow)
 .
 This sample provides:

--   A way to run Python based MLOps without using [MLflow projects](https://mlflow.org/docs/latest/projects.html), but still using MLflow for managing the end-to-end machine learning life cycle.
+-   A way to run Python-based MLOps without using [MLflow projects](https://mlflow.org/docs/latest/projects.html), but still using MLflow for managing the end-to-end machine learning life cycle.

 -   A sample of machine learning source code structure along with unit test